 19. Publish Press Kits and Press Releases

 For my blogs, services and projects, to start with.
-Maybe one or two for my Robocity world, too.
+Maybe one or two for my friend Lia Dospetti’s Robocity World (2020 update: now renamed into Rolamaton The Robocity) too.

 I need to get faster at planning and writing these pieces.

-2017 Update: I published one press release in 2014 for my ex-project Sponsored Circle, now merged with n0tSEO.com.
-Press kits are still difficult for me to create, but hey, getting there! :)
+2017 Update: I published one press release in 2014 for my ex-project Sponsored Circle, now merged with n0tSEO.
+Press kits are still difficult for me to create, but hey, getting there! 🙂

 20. Learn to write Business Plans and Corporate Profiles